How did you become a NASA citizen scientist?

 What are your favorite citizen science projects to work on?

-My favorite citizen science projects are Stardust@home, Disk Detective, Solar Stormwatch, Planet Hunters and Supernova Hunters.
+My favorite citizen science projects are Stardust@home, Disk Detective, Solar Stormwatch, Planet Hunters (this project has concluded; Planet Hunters TESS has taken its place), and Supernova Hunters.
 These projects help unlock the secrets of the universe, and I want to be part of that.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies!